open-ch/mini-magic/benchmarks/libmagic/README.md

 | middle.mgc | 1.831800e-04 |   5.081674e-10 | 2.254257e-05 |
 | small.mgc  | 1.734893e-04 |   2.615102e-10 | 1.617128e-05 |

-Those results were obtained with `1000000` iterations on a `13-inch 2017 MacBook Pro` with a `3.1 GHz Dual-Core Intel Core i5`.
+Those results were obtained with `1000000` iterations on a `13-inch 2017 MacBook Pro` with a `3.1 GHz Dual-Core Intel Core i5` and `16 Gb` of RAM.